dchristie75/CENG319/README.md

 ### HISTORY
 The PopUpMenu was introduced in with API level 11 (Android 3.0).
 But if you are using above Android 3.0 the Popup Menu does not support any item shortcuts and item icons in the menu.
 The PopUpMenu originates from the class: android.widget.PopupMenu which is the direct subclass of the java.lang.Object class.

-#### Major Methods/Attributes
+#### Major Methods and Attributes
-The PopUpMenu makes use of a few constructors and methods.
-Here are a list of them and their uses:
+The PopUpMenu makes use of a interfaces, constructors and methods.
+Here are a list of the constructos and methods and their uses:

 ##### Public Constructors
 - PopupMenu(Context context, View anchor) - Constructor to create a new popup menu with an anchor view.